Style the layer and configure a pop-up

 In addition to rates of intimate partner violence, the map also shows the number of domestic violence shelter beds, with larger symbols representing higher numbers of beds.
 Ontario and Quebec have the highest number of shelter beds in Canada, possibly due to the higher populations of these provinces.

-- In the Style options pane, click Done.
-Click Done again.
+19. In the Style options pane, click Done.
+In the Styles pane, click Done.

 Add an effect